-A hair transplant is one of the most effective ways to treat thinning hair.
-FUE and FUT hair transplants can restore your hair to its original thickness, which is why they’re the most popular hair restoration procedures.
+Hair transplantation is one of the most effective ways to treat thinning hair.
+FUE (Follicular Unit Extraction) and FUT (Follicular Unit Transplantation) hair transplants can restore your hair to its original thickness, even if you have long hair, which is why they’re the most popular hair restoration procedures.

-Most hair thinning is caused by hereditary hair loss.
-81.1% of all hair transplants are performed on people with genetic hair loss — so if your hair is thinning thanks to an inherited hairline, a hair transplant could be the right option for you [1].
+Most hair thinning is caused by hereditary hair loss, such as female or male pattern hair loss.
+81.1% of all hair transplants are performed on people with genetic hair loss, so if your hair is thinning due to an inherited hairline, hair transplant surgery could be the right option for you [1].

-But there are many other reasons why your hair may be thinning.
-Hair transplants aren’t always appropriate — so it’s important to get the right diagnosis before opting for surgery.
+However, there are many other reasons why your hair may be thinning.
+Hair transplants aren’t always appropriate — so it’s important to get the right diagnosis before opting for hair restoration surgery.
 Find out when a hair transplant works for thinning hair below.

 The most common causes of thinning hair include: